mstksg/inCode/copy/entries/five-point-haskell-2.md

 ```

 But there are still properties you can enforce: the resulting string can _only_
-depend on the input as far was what is revealed in its `Show` instance.
+depend on the input as far as what is revealed in its `Show` instance.
 Any property not in its `Show` instance is off-limits.

 Alternatively, you can rephrase it as: